sajjad960/Simple_Social_Media_Frontend/README.md

 1. Authentication, Authorization
 2. Create Posts With Multiple Images And Text.
-3. Restricted Post Depends On Image Content.
+3. Restricted Post Images Depends On Image Content.
    - If Any Uploaded Image Contains "Cat", Then The Post Images Will Be Restricted, After TensorFlow Finished The Image Processing.

 Note: I am still working on this project.